 On November 11th, Hirease, LLC (Hirease), a background screening company, asked a federal judge to be dropped from a putative class action by drivers who were denied employment by Uber, Inc. (Uber) based on allegedly unlawful background checks.
 According to the plaintiffs, Uber and Hirease violated the Fair Credit Reporting Act (FCRA) for failure to provide a clear and conspicuous disclosure (Uber and Hirease) and failure to follow the pre-adverse action process (Uber).
 However, Hirease argues that the FCRA requires the hiring company, not the background screener, to make the proper disclosure and to provide potential employees with their results.
 In a statement, Hirease stated that, “the disclosure requirement in section 1681b(b)(2) belongs solely with the end-user, that is, the entity procuring the consumer report- not the [consumer reporting agency.]”
 Joseph Cuccinello et al. v.
 Uber Inc. et al., case number 2:15-cv-06604, U.S. District Court for the District of New Jersey.

 On November 2nd, a plaintiff filed a class action against discount retail chain Big Lots Stores, Inc. (Big Lots) for alleged violations of the Fair Credit Reporting Act (FCRA) over its background check procedures.
 According to the complaint, the plaintiff alleges that Big Lots “systemically” violated the FCRA’s standalone background check disclosure requirement.
 According to the plaintiff, Big Lots’ disclosure form contained extraneous information, a violation of the FCRA.
-The extraneous information, according to the plaintiff, included a provision stating how the applicant “understands that all employment decisions are based on legitimate nondiscriminatory reasons.”
+The extraneous information, according to the plaintiff, included a provision stating how the candidate “understands that all employment decisions are based on legitimate nondiscriminatory reasons.”
 Specifically, the plaintiff states that the “[d]efendant repeatedly and routinely uses the same unlawful document with all of its employees on whom it procured consumer reports or otherwise failed to provide them with the required stand-alone disclosure.”
 Aaron Abel v.
 Big Lots Stores, Inc., No. 151100286 (Philadelphia County Crt. of Common Pleas, Nov.
 4, 2015).

 Transatlantic Personal Data Transfers